 "This province invested in researchers and then gave them the freedom to do those explorations," Dyck said.
 "So we might, in hindsight, see this as quasi-ethical, but they certainly felt that they were part of a progressive set of changes."

 In 1957, the American Psychiatric Association (APA) gave the Weyburn hospital an achievement award, and Parley felt like she'd "hit the crest of a wave."

 "Saskatchewan was leading the field and the world was watching," she wrote.

 The LSD research was initially tasked to find a cause and a cure for schizophrenia, although schizophrenic patients were not given dosages.
-Instead, Parley said doctors and nurses took the drug in order to feel what it was like to have hallucinations which could lead to more empathy or even, possibly, a cure.
+Instead, Parley said doctors and nurses took the drug in order to feel what it was like to have hallucinations that could lead to more empathy or even, possibly, a cure.

 "The most positive aspect of using LSD at Weyburn was in letting the staff experience hallucinations.
 They could develop more understanding of what their patients were going through," Parley told VICE.
 "The realization that a 'sane' person could so easily slip into a world of distorted perception was a great eye-opener.
-As an ex-patient I felt I could finally communicate my experiences to people who understood."
+As an ex-patient, I felt I could finally communicate my experiences to people who understood."

-In her own experience taking LSD, Parley said it didn't have an impact on her manic depression but it changed her nonetheless.
+In her own experience taking LSD, Parley said it didn't have an impact on her manic depression, but it changed her nonetheless.